 The Working Professional Scholar Program was created to provide law school preparatory resources to college graduates and working professionals who are considering law as an alternative career option.
 This program especially seeks nontraditional students and professionals who are interested in attending the University of Houston Law Center as a part-time or full-time student.
 The University of Houston Law Center’s part-time program is ranked #1 in Texas and #12 in the country.

-The Working Professional Scholar Program prepares college graduates and working professionals for law school success by introducing scholars to the law school classroom experience, developing their personal and professional skills, and exposing them to networking opportunities.
+The Working Professional Scholar Program prepares college graduates and working professionals for law school success by introducing scholars to the LSAT and law school classroom experience, developing their personal and professional skills, and exposing them to networking opportunities.

-If you graduated from the University of Houston with a 3.6 GPA, scored within the top 85th percentile on the SAT/ACT, and have not taken the LSAT, we have an alternative pipeline program that may more suit your needs; you may be eligible for admission under the ABA 503-3 rule.
-Please take a look at our UH Cougar Law Program and contact either the Pipeline Program administration (email@example.com) Otherwise, please apply for the Nontraditional Scholar Program.
+If you graduated from the University of Houston with a 3.6 GPA, scored within the top 85th percentile on the SAT/ACT, and have not taken the LSAT, we have an alternative Pipeline Programs that may more suit your needs; you may be eligible for admission under the ABA 503-3 rule.
+Please take a look at our UH Cougar Law Program and contact either the Pipeline Programs administration (email@example.com) Otherwise, please apply for the Nontraditional Scholar Program.